 However, there is still more to be done.
-While work has been underway to diversify DyStar's product portfolio in favour of less carbon-FY2018 still remains unchanged from the previous years.
+While work has been underway to diversify DyStar's product portfolio in favour of less carbonintensive resources, the energy intensity in FY2018 still remains unchanged from the previous years.
 We are making efforts to ensure that the company's less efficient acquisitions are provided the support in terms of energy management.
-We also hope that as women increasingly opt to forge careers of their own in developing markets, more opportunities will arise to further narrow the workplace gender gap regulated or restricted substances monitored through econfidence® textile customers trained in chemical management and Higg FEM 3.0 preparation textile mills audited for chemical risk and textile processing samples tested for eco-parameters since 1994 positive lists, e.g. for compliance to brand and retailer Restricted Substances Lists (RSLs)
+We also hope that as women increasingly opt to forge careers of their own in developing markets, more opportunities will arise to further narrow the workplace gender gap at DyStar.